 Just like you did before, use the ‘Quick Selection’ tool but now let’s select her face.
 You’ll also, just as before, create a new solid color fill layer and then choose a suitable color.
-In this case, we’ll choose a peach skin color.
-Ensuring the skin colors look natural (and are accurate) is likely the most difficult part of adding color to a black and white image especially if you are not sure what the colors in the
+In this case, we’ll choose peach skin color.
+Ensuring the skin colors look natural (and are accurate) is likely the most difficult part of adding color to a black and white image, especially if you are not sure what the colors in the original image were.

 But this time don’t set the blend mode for this layer to ‘overlay’ instead change it to ‘color’.